New computer still sitting there not working. Very sad :(

 #2 - G.Skill RAM Configurator for your board ▒ Samsung Memory for your board ▒ Latest AMD Chipset Drivers/Windows ▒ Latest AMD Graphics Drivers/Windows ▒ Latest Intel Drivers

-#3 - Please use the PSU Calculator found HERE to determine if it might be the PSU causing issues.
-I do(Lifetime PRO ver.) and will mention so if it is marginal for your build.
+#3 - Please use the eXtreme Outer Vision Power Supply Calculator found HERE to determine if it might be your PSU at issue.

-____Consider your PSU to be the foundation upon which all else is built upon.
+____Consider your PSU to be the foundation from which all else is built upon.
 Anything built upon a weak foundation is poorly built.